Spread the love

 Modern concept of freedom: “I can do anything I want!”
 This notion of freedom can often result in being enslaved or addicted to some sinful activity or overindulgence.
 This can become a false sense of freedom.

-Overcoming the modern Church practices causing confusion for the Novus Order Mass: [Traditional vs. Modern perspectives on altar servers (boys an
+Overcoming the modern Church practices causing confusion for the Novus Order Mass: [Traditional vs. Modern perspectives on altar servers:

-- How is young boy ever going to consider a priestly vocation when he sees an altar girl at Mass?
+2. How is a young boy ever going to consider a priestly vocation when he sees an altar girl at Mass?

-- How is it helpful that a young girl, seeking an altar girl at Mass, have her hopes crushed realizing that she cannot become a priest.
+3. How is it helpful that a young girl, seeking to become an altar girl at Mass, will have her hopes crushed realizing that she cannot become a priest.
 This cannot be possible in that the male priest represents the male Christ.

 Etymology: